One of the questions I am frequently asked is, “How can I make soap without lye?”

 Some additives that can be put in the soap are:

-There are many melt and pour soap bases on the market.
+There are many melt-and-pour soap bases on the market.
 They come in a variety of colours and are made with different additives such as shea butter, goat milk, aloe vera and activated charcoal, just to name a few.

 Choose a soap based on your preference.